 Photos from Tamarac City Hall on Wednesday.
-You may not be able to view slideshow on some devices.
-Please go to Flickr.
+More on Flickr.

 By: Sharon Aron Baron

 The walls of desperation must have been surrounding Tamarac City Commissioner Patte Atkins-Grad in her final two days convincing residents to sign petitions to recall her from office.

 But it was too late for her.
 Atkins-Grad burned so many bridges with friends and neighbors, that once staunch allies who tried reasoning with her to resign with some measure of dignity, had lost all hope when their words fell on deaf ears.